CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 // ...
 ```

-Lets see what each function does:
+Lets see what each event does:

-* **initializeGL:** This function is called once after a connector is initialized.
-Its purpose is to set up all the necessary OpenGL resources, such as shaders, texture loading, etc. In this specific case, it configures the viewport using the dimensions of the current connector mode.
+* **initializeGL:** This event is called once after a connector is initialized with srmConnectorInitialize().
+Here you should set up all your necessary OpenGL resources, such as shaders, texture loading, etc. In this specific case, it configures the viewport using the dimensions of the current connector mode (SRMConnectorMode).
 A connector can have multiple modes, each defining resolution and refresh rate.
-Additionally, it calls srmConnectorRepaint(), which schedules a new rendering frame.
+Additionally, it calls srmConnectorRepaint(), which schedules a new rendering frame (paintGL() call) asynchronously.

-* **resizeGL:** This function is triggered when the current connector mode changes, typically when the resolution is adjusted.
+* **resizeGL:** This function is triggered when the current connector mode changes (set with srmConnectorSetMode()).
 Here, the main task is to update the viewport to match the new dimensions.

 * **paintGL:** In this function, you should perform all the OpenGL rendering operations required for the current frame.
 In the provided example, the screen is cleared with a random color in each frame.

-* **pageFlipped:** This function is called when the last rendered frame is being displayed on the screen.
+* **pageFlipped:** This function is called when the last rendered frame is being displayed on the screen (check [Multiple Buffering](https://en.wikipedia.org/wiki/Multiple_buffering)).

 * **uninitializeGL:** This is called just before a connector is uninitialized.
-Here you should free the resources created in initializeGL.
+Here you should free the resources created in initializeGL().

+This is extremely important: you must never initialize, uninitialize, or set the mode of a connector from its rendering thread.
+Doing so could lead to a deadlock or even cause your program to crash.
+Please be aware that this behavior is slated for correction in the upcoming SRM release.

 Now lets use this interface to initialize all connected connectors.